vinayydv3695/HollowDots/README.md

 ## Customization

-To customize the dotfiles, you can create user-specific configuration files in the `~/.config` directory.
+To customize the dotfiles,.
+You can create user-specific configuration files in the `~/.config` directory

 - **Hyprland:** Create a `~/.config/hypr/userprefs.conf` file to add your own Hyprland settings.
 - **Kitty:** Create a `~/.config/kitty/userprefs.conf` file to add your own Kitty settings.